Yunnan: Mighty Rivers & Holy Mountains

 Not least for reasons of tourism the city of Zhongdian was recently renamed Shangri-La, an allusion to the Shangri-La described by James Hilton in his novel The Lost Horizon, which appeared in 1933.

 On a trip to Shangri-La a visit to Songtsam Monastery should not be left out.
 Shangri-La’s Songtsam Monastery is a little to the north of the city.
-It is also recommended that you spend a night either in Songtsam Retreat Hotel or in Songtsam Lodge, both of which are within sight of Songtsam Monastery.
+For those who prefer an upscale accommodation can spend a night either in Songtsam Retreat Hotel or in Songtsam Lodge, both of which are within sight of Songtsam Monastery.

 Songtsam Monastery was built in the 17th century and is one of the biggest Tibetan monasteries in Yunnan province.
 Likewise, you should also visit the old town of Shangri-La.